Book Recommendations

 A Deadly Education by Naomi Novik (2020)

 Fiction.
-Categories: fantasy young-adult light
+Categories: fantasy light-reading

 Recommendation: Recommended if you like ‘young-adulty’ fantasy fiction.